-Ever binged watched your favorite show, wrapped up in a blanket on the couch on a cold rainy day?
-Suddenly, before you know it, it’s dinner time, and you realize you have no idea what to prepare.
+Roasted Red Pepper White Bean Soup is the perfect meal to prepare when you’ve been binge watching your favorite show, wrapped up in a blanket on the couch on a cold rainy day?
+Its one of those meals that comes in handy when you have no idea what to prepare.

 You are not alone.
 We’ve all forgotten to make dinner at least a few times.
 For this reason, you need to make sure you have a few soup recipes in your arsenal so you can have a filling and warming 30-minute meal on a cold, rainy day.